DISABILITY INSURANCE STATISTICS

 • For all age groups, about one out of every eight workers will experience a long-term disability that lasts longer than five years.2

 Yet, most people never believe they will ever be that person.
-And if they have ever considered it, most feel that a car accident would be the reason they could not go to work and earn a paycheck.
+And if they have ever considered it, most feel that a car accident would be why they could not go to work and earn a paycheck.
 Let’s take a moment to look at the top five reasons (disability insurance statistics) for long-term disability claims.

 Top 5 Causes for Long-Term Disability Claims3